 - Schedule those blog posts according to your calendar

 - Don’t forget to share links to the posts on your social media

 - Then take a break until you need more

 Don’t have the time?
 Consider hiring a contract writer to help you out.
 Expect to pay anywhere from (Dollar Store level – $5 a post at places like Fiverr; Walmart level – $30 per post; Sears level – $50 per post; Sacks Fifth Avenue level – $125-200)

 As someone who writes business related blogs with SEO in mind, and longer blogs, my charges comes out to about $162.50 per blog post.
-If you’re looking for a Sacks Fifth Avenue level writer, check out more info here.
+If you’re looking for a Sacks Fifth Avenue level writer, contact me today.